shannonmackenzie/shannonmackenzie.github.io/index.md

 I am a planetary scientist working towards a PhD in Physics from the University of Idaho.
 My research interests include evaporites, lakes, dunes, and the processes that form them on Saturn's largest moon, Titan.

+When not in the lab, I enjoy cooking, knitting, gardening, and HIIT.

 > Website built using [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/)